hellory4n/libtrippin/engineerbuild/README.md

 ## Limitations

-- Linux only
+- Linux only, maybe macOS works too?
-- GCC/Clang only
+- GCC/Clang only (unless there's another compiler that supports gcc flags)
 - You probably can't use a massive IDE with it
 - It's made by some random guy